Facts, Identification & Control

 However, if your home already hosts a silverfish population, hiring a professional who can create a customized approach is recommended.
 Traps and insecticides sold in stores will only kill individual insects and cannot address an entire infestation.
 Some people try to use cinnamon to repel silverfish from certain areas, but it does not kill the insects or their eggs.

 Addressing a silverfish infestation requires treatment of both adult silverfish and their harborage.
-Most do-it-yourself remedies prove ineffective over time, with brief periods of relief followed by another infestation.
+Most do-it-yourself remedies prove ineffective over time, with brief periods of relief followed by another infestation (by aaron at dh).
 There are a variety of silverfish traps on the market.
 However, these traps target individual insects and cannot prevent entire silverfish populations.

 Silverfish infestations require professional treatment.
 Your local pest control expert will be able to assess the situation within your home and determine the most effective methods of extermination for your specific problem.
 At the first sign of a silverfish infestation, contact your local pest control professional.